ChrisMayor/SSISlibphonenumber/README.md

 ## Install Instructions:
 * Run gacinstall.com from bin/debug or bin/release --> Will install the shape and the signed phonelib assembly to GAC and adds the shape to SSIS
+* Use advanced editor on shape to map phone number input column

 ## Licenses:
 * From Goolgle libphonenumber and libphonenumber-csharp are preserved in git root as txt file